stefanprodan/timoni/README.md

 - Timoni modules, the equivalent of Helm charts, can only be pushed and pulled to/from a container registry which supports custom OCI media types.
 - Instead of supplying values in YAML format, Timoni expects users to supply values as CUE definitions.
-- Instead of Helm's client-side apply, Timoni uses Kubernetes server-side apply and [Flux](https://fluxcd.io)'s drift detection.
+- Instead of Helm's client-side apply, Timoni uses Kubernetes server-side apply, [Flux](https://fluxcd.io)'s drift detection and health checking.